 - Childhood Obesity

 - Parent Feeding Behaviors/Child Eating Behaviors

 Parent training program to improve outcomes in childhood obesity treatment -

 - To evaluate the efficacy of a program that combines family-based behavioral therapy and comprehensive parenting training to standard family-based behavioral therapy on child BMI/BMI z-score outcomes.
 Mediators and moderators of child outcomes such as parenting style, parenting strategies, behavioral strategies, and child-level factors will be evaluated.

 Grant Number: R01DK106157

 Investigator: Kyung Rhee, Principal Investigator

-- The goal of this proposal is to test the effect of health coaches providing obesity treatment in the primary care setting compared to usual care (PCP providing obesity management with the help of clinical decision support tools in the electronic health record) on changes in child BMI/BMI z-score.
+- To test the effect of health coaches providing obesity treatment in the primary care setting compared to usual care (PCP providing obesity management with the help of clinical decision support tools in the electronic health record) on changes in child BMI/BMI z-score.

 Funder: HRSA/Maternal Child Health Bureau

 Grant Number: 1R40MC29452